jsenv/jsenv-template-node-package/docs/testing/testing.md

 # How to use tests

-Test files are written using jsenv philosophy: **Test file can be executed with the `node` command**.
+Test files are written using jsenv philosophy: **A test file can be executed with the `node` command**.

 ```console
 > node ./test/message.test.js